 In February 2019, a federal appeals court upheld a $1.25 million award to a BNSF Railway whistleblower who was terminated for reporting safety violations.

-In May 2016, a federal jury in Seattle awarded another BNSF worker more than $1.6 million.
+In May 2016, a federal jury in Seattle awarded another BNSF employee more than $1.6 million.
 That worker alleged BNSF fired him for refusing orders to forego a critical brake test on a train hauling oil and hazardous materials.

 Retaliation may occur in the workplace when an employer punishes an employee for an action that is permitted by law but which the employer wants to discourage.
 For example, an employer may retaliate against an employee who makes harassment or discrimination complaints, who reports fraud or other wrongdoing in the workplace, or who participates in an investigation within the workplace.
 Some employers also retaliate against employees who report workplace injuries to state or federal authorities.